spinnaker/spinnaker.github.io/reference/artifacts-with-artifactsrewrite/types/gcs-object/index.md

            manifest source."
 %}

-## GCS Object Artifact in a Pipeline Definition
+## GCS object artifact in a pipeline definition

 The following are the fields that make up a GCS object artifact: